Fr. Stephen Karcher, Presiding Priest

 Voice: (775) 825-5365

 Fr.
-Stephen Karcher was born in Santa Monica, CA, the oldest of four sons to Robert and Carol Karcher, who were of German and English-Scotch-Irish descent.
+Stephen was born in Santa Monica, CA, the oldest of four sons to Robert and Carol Karcher.
 In 1971 they moved to Mission Viejo, in South Orange County, California.
 There he grew up playing consecutive seasons of football, baseball, surfing and bicycling until his graduation from high school in 1982.
 His religious experience throughout his youth entailed a rather nominal evangelical-protestant upbringing.

-After high school, he attended UC Irvine, majoring in Classical Greek and Latin.
-His desire to study Greek was to be able to read the New Testament in its original language.
+After high school, he attended UC Irvine, majoring in Classics.
+His desire in learning Greek was to become able to read the New Testament in its original language.
 In 1984, he took part in a summer mission project to Panama with Campus Crusade for Christ, an evangelical para-church organization.
 It was also during this period that Fr.
 Stephen became spiritually restless in Protestantism, longing to find Christianity’s deeper roots.
 This search led him to the historic Orthodox Church, where he found a deep spirituality, sincere and powerful prayer, wisdom, consistency in scriptural interpretation and a regular and true way of worship.
 In the mid-eighties he became an Orthodox Christian, and in 1987 along with 2,000 other former Evangelical Christians he entered the Antiochian Archdiocese.

 It had always been his dream to further study in Greece, a dream shared by Olga.
 When an opportunity presented itself in 1997, they sold their home in Northern California, and moved with their three children (at that time) to Thessaloniki, Greece.
 There Fr.
-Stephen attended the Pastoral Theology School of Aristotle University after completing the Modern Greek language school.
+Stephen attended the Theology School at Aristotle University.
 Two more children were born in Thessaloniki and the five years they spent in Greece were some of their fondest.

 While living in Greece they made many close friends, khoumbari (godparents to their children), and happily immersed themselves in Greek culture and language.
 They were blessed to be able to make pilgrimages to holy places like the island of Patmos and visit the monasteries of Mt.
 Athos, Meteora, St. John the Evangelist in Souroti, and the Annunciation in Ormylia.
 They regularly attended church in Thessaloniki at St.Haralambos, a dependency of the monastery of Simonopetra on Mt.Athos, and enjoyed the spiritual guidance of Fr.
 Athanasios Gikas.
 They experienced as much as they could the life of the Church and the rich Christian heritage that exists in Greece.

 Fr.
-Stephen graduated with a pastoral theological degree in the autumn of 2002, and having been solicited for ordination by the Greek Orthodox Patriarchate of Jerusalem and its representative inAmerica, was ordained to the priesthood in the ancient Church of the Holy Sepulchre in Jerusalem on October 24, 2002.
+Stephen graduated with a degree in Pastoral Theology in the autumn of 2002, and having been solicited for ordination by the Greek Orthodox Patriarchate of Jerusalem and its representative inAmerica, was ordained to the priesthood in the ancient Church of the Holy Sepulchre in Jerusalem on October 24, 2002.
 His first liturgies were served in the Holy Land at the Church of the Dormition of the Theotokos in Gethsemane and then at the ancient Lavra of St. Savvas.

 Upon returning to America, he was briefly assigned to the St. George Church in San Francisco as an assistant priest.
 In June 2003, Fr.
-Stephen was sent to a mission parish in Escondido, California, that served a handful of Palestinian families.
-During that time he also became a Certified Notary Public, did substitute teaching while pursuing a California teaching credential, and worked on Greek-to-English translations.
-Eventually, due to a lack of financial support, that mission was officially closed.
+Stephen was sent to a mission parish in Escondido, California, that served a handful of families.

 During his years in Irvine, Fr.
 Stephen was fortunate to participate in the vibrant ministry of that dynamic parish, and especially in a mission trip to Tanzania in Africa where he helped build an Orthodox church with other members of St. Paul's.
 About this experience, Fr.
 Stephen wrote: